thibautmassart/bezierMatrix/README.md

+Description:
-description:    Tool for creating Bezier behavior with matrix nodes and a pinch attribute on each Bezier controller.
+Tool for creating Bezier behavior with matrix nodes and a pinch attribute on each Bezier controller.

-usage:
+Usage:

 1 - Copy bezierMatrix.py in your maya script folder

 2 - Select your bezier controllers

 3 - Run this code :

 import bezierMatrix
 bezierMatrix.mainProc()